 The listing of Hcéres in the Register was renewed on 19 June 2017 at the end of a process that had begun in 2015:

-- July 2016: external evaluation coordinated by ENQA: view the external evaluation report published in February 2017.
+- The external evaluation report published in February 2017.

-This European recognition attests to the compliance of Hcéres practices with the ESG.
-It is of crucial importance to the High Council and the organisations it evaluates as it boosts the credibility of the French research and higher education system and contributes to raising the international profile of Hcéres.
+This European recognition attests to the conformity of Hcéres' practices with the ESG.
+It concerns the evaluation of higher education institutions, the evaluation of academic programmes and the evaluation of doctoral schools and colleges, conducted in France and abroad.
+It is a major issue for the High Council and for the evaluated entities: the recognition strengthens the credibility of the French research and higher education system and contributes to the international visibility of Hcéres.

 In addition to the issue of recognition, the process is fully integrated into the Hcéres quality approach and drives the improvement actions of the High Council.